Types of memory verbal. What is nonverbal memory? Verbal and nonverbal memory

 Visualization

-Viruses mental
+Viruses are mental

 Taste